 Versatile.
 Timeless.
 Super comfortable.
 The perfect addition to anyones wardrobe!

-However, when it came to the Merchant & Mills Florence dress, I found it fitted my style perfectly!
-It's quite minimal in design, with the interest created in high/low gathers.
-It's oversized and swingy (you would never catch me wearing something fitted), and lends itself perfectly to be being made from linen (my favourite)!
+The Florence fits my style to a tee.
+It is quite minimal in design, with the interest created in high-low gathers.
+It is oversized and swingy (you would rarely catch me wearing something fitted), and it lends itself perfectly to be being made from linen (my favourite)!

 Let's begin with a little background on the makers, Merchant & Mills.